reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 }
 ```

 By calling this `set` function from an `onClick` handler, you're telling React to re-render that `Square` whenever its `<button>` is clicked.
 After the update, the `Square`'s `value` will be `'X'`, so you'll see the "X" on the game board.

-If you click on any Square, an "X" should show up:
+Click on any Square, and "X" should show up:

 ![adding xes to board](../images/tutorial/tictac-adding-x-s.gif)

-Note that each Square has its own state: the `value` stored in each Square is completely independent of the others.
-When you call a `set` function in a component, React automatically updates the child components inside of it too.
+Each Square has its own state: the `value` stored in each Square is completely independent of the others.
+When you call a `set` function in a component, React automatically updates the child components inside too.

 After you've made the above changes, your code will look like this: